RichardKlem/KNN_image_inpainting/README.md

 # How to TRAIN
 1. Install requirements. (optional)
 2. Download dataset and insert it in `data` folder.
-3. Create a `.flist` file where are paths to the dataset files. (each file one line)
+3. Create a `.flist` file where are paths to the dataset files (each file on one line).
+It could be relative paths or absolute paths.
 4. Continue as described in README.md in `generative_inpainting` subfolder.

 # Licensing + Credits
-Part of the generative_inpainting is also neuralgym folder.
+Part of the [generative_inpainting](https://github.com/JiahuiYu/generative_inpainting) is also [neuralgym](https://github.com/JiahuiYu/neuralgym) folder.
-Both folders have origin in <TODO> .
+Both folders have origin in repositories of [Jiahui Yu](https://github.com/JiahuiYu).